The work of a clinical psychologist

 In Northern Ireland, this training is provided through the School of Psychology at Queen’s University Belfast.

-Places on this training programme are advertised in the local press around February of each year of intake.
+Places on this training programme are advertised on the university's website at the end of September each year of intake.
+See: Doctorate in clinical psychology.

 Following qualification, graduates can expect to work and further develop in the profession for a minimum of six years before being eligible to compete for a consultant level position.